-- It is advised that you use a small rucksack or suitable bag to carry above items.
-You may also secure items to your bike.
-You must bring all mandatory equipment with you throughout the race.
+- You must bring all mandatory equipment with you throughout the race.

-- New for 2014: Pre-race, during and post races checks will be undertaken.
-Time penalties will be imposed for missing mandatory kit so please ensure you comply in the interest of safety and fairness.
+- Pre-race, during and post races checks will be undertaken in the interest of safety and fairness.

 - Details of the course will not be made known before the event.

-- There are 5 special stages in each event, with transfer stages in between.
+- There are a minimum of 5 special stages in each event.

 - Transfer stages are not timed and do not count for the overall standing.

-- Riders must complete the special stages in ascending order, Stage 1 followed by Stage 2 etc.
+- Riders must complete the stages in ascending order, Stage 1 followed by Stage 2 etc.

 - This course is marked with signs, and some sections double taped, other wise riders must follow the trail.